KenkiCK/openhab2-addons/addons/binding/org.openhab.binding.nuki/README.md

 The API Token configured via the Nuki App when enabling the API/IFTTT.

 - **Callback Port** (required)
-The port on the OpenHAB server to which the Nuki Bridge sends Lock State changes.
+The port on the openHAB server to which the Nuki Bridge sends Lock State changes.

 The syntax for a bridge is:
 ```